sourcegraph/handbook/content/ops/roles/tech_operations_manager.md

-# Internal Tools
+# Tech Operations Manager

-We are looking for an engineer and operator to build and improve our internal tools.
-As we grow our team and customer base rapidly, we need your help building, upgrading, and maintaining the internal systems that are straining to keep up!
+We are looking for an leader, an engineer, and an operator to build and improve our Tech Operations team.
+As we grow our team and customer base rapidly, we need your help building, upgrading, and maintaining the internal applications that are straining to keep up!

 ## Responsibilities

-You will help accelerate our team by owning a wide range of internal systems and processes.
-Example projects include:
+You will help accelerate our team by owning a wide range of internal applications and processes in the short-term, and you will build a team to own these capabilities in the long-term.
+Example projects that the Tech Ops team would own include:

 ### Evaluating and implementing single sign-on software to make onboarding smoother.